GAGA: Gaussianity-Aware Gaussian Approximation for Efficient 3D Molecular Generation: Introduction

-In this work, we propose a novel method that improves the efficiency of Gaussian-based generative processes.
-Rather than coarsening the learned trajectories by skipping steps, our method identifies a characteristic time step $T^*$ at which the input data distribution has effectively lost its specific identity while gaining sufficient Gaussianity. \textit{Based on this point, the generation trajectory can be analytically truncated, and the final distribution can be approximated by a tractable Gaussian reference distribution, as shown in Fig.~\ref{Fig:Shortcut-Flowchart}.} This permits the reuse of the original noise schedule with fine learning granularity while avoiding redundant transport among `Gaussian-like' distributions.
-We empirically validate our method across generative tasks involving different data modalities, demonstrating significant improvements in both sampling and training efficiency with high-quality generation.
+In this work, we propose a novel method that improves both training and sampling efficiency of GPPGMs via Gaussian Approximation (GA).
+Motivated by the translational invariance of molecular data, we leverage this unique property to design GAGA, which operates directly on zero-mean invariant data without any loss of structural information, as analyzed in~Sec.\ref{Sec:Preliminaries_Zero-mean}.
+Rather than coarsening the generative trajectories or modifying the predefined noise schedule, our method identifies a characteristic time step $T^*$ at which the input data distribution has effectively obtained sufficient Gaussianity. \textit{Based on this point, the generative trajectory can be truncated, and the final distribution can be approximated by a tractable Gaussian reference distribution with analytically derived mean and variance, as shown in Fig.~\ref{Fig:Shortcut-Flowchart}.} This design yields two key merits absent in existing GPPGMs acceleration methods: \textbf{(1) the ability for training acceleration via eliminating ineffective optimization on over-noised inputs}, and \textbf{(2) sampling fidelity improvement by maintaining the granularity of the original generative trajectories and focusing more on steps with adequate data information guidance during learning.} We empirically validate our method across different 3D molecular datasets, demonstrating significant improvements in both sampling and training efficiency with high-quality molecular generation.